panferovaleksey/home_assistant_yandex_geocode/README.md

 Reworked code based on Google Geocode Home Assistant component "michaelmcarthur" (original link: https://github.com/michaelmcarthur/GoogleGeocode-HASS)

-This component is relevant for Russian users.
+**This component is relevant for Russian users, using Cyrillic.
 For other use original Google Geocode component.
 All titles in Russian.
-Address formatted for Russian features.
+Address formatted for Russian features.**

 Installation: